mudge/re2/README.md

 - `x86_64-darwin`
 - `x86_64-linux` (requires: glibc >= 2.17)

-If you wish to opt out of using the bundled libraries, you will need re2 installed as well as a C++ compiler such as [gcc][] (on Debian and Ubuntu, this is provided by the [build-essential][] package).
-If you are using Mac OS X, I recommend installing re2 with [Homebrew][] by running the following:
+If you wish to opt out of using the bundled libraries, you will need RE2 installed as well as a C++ compiler such as [gcc][] (on Debian and Ubuntu, this is provided by the [build-essential][] package).
+If you are using macOS, I recommend installing RE2 with [Homebrew][] by running the following:

     $ brew install re2